 The Spinco Agreement generally provides that so long as Liberty Interactive beneficially owns securities representing at least 20% of the total voting power of our equity securities, Liberty Interactive has the right to nominate up to 20% of the directors serving on our Board of Directors (rounded up to the nearest whole number).
 Any director nominated by Liberty Interactive must be reasonably acceptable to a majority of the directors on our Board of Directors who were not nominated by Liberty Interactive.
-All but one of Liberty Interactive's nominees serving on our Board of Directors, must qualify as "independent" under the NASDAQ Stock Market rules.
-In addition, the Nominating Committee may include only "Qualified Directors," namely directors other than any who were nominated by Liberty Interactive, are our officers or employees or were not nominated by the Nominating Committee in their initial election to our Board of Directors and for whose election Liberty Interactive voted shares.
+All but one of Liberty Interactive's nominees serving on our Board of Directors, "namely directors other than any who were nominated by Liberty Interactive, are our officers or employees or were not nominated by the Nominating Committee in their initial election to our Board of Directors and for whose election Liberty Interactive voted shares.
 In 2013, Liberty Interactive exercised its right to nominate Neal Dermer to serve on our Board of Directors.
-In 2014, Liberty Interactive further exercised its right to nominate Craig Troyer to serve on our Board of Directors.